yogin/relk/README.md

 # RELK

-A clean attempt to get an ELK stack running with RabbitMQ in AWS OpsWorks.
+A clean attempt to get an ELK stack running with RabbitMQ (but we'll start with SQS for now) in AWS OpsWorks.

 ## VPC